SoloGAN: Multi-domain Multimodal Unpaired Image-to-Image Translation via a Single Generative Adversarial Network: SoloGAN

 \subsection{Generator}

-Conditioned by a target domain label, the generator in the SoloGAN model maps the given content and style to the output directly.
-Specifically, the target domain label vector is first concatenated with the given style vector, and fed into the generator network by using the CBIN scheme~\cite{CBIN}.
+Conditioned by a target domain label, the generator in SoloGAN maps the given content and style to the output directly.
+Specifically, the target domain label vector is concatenated with the given style vector, and then the obtained vector is fed into the generator network by using the CBIN scheme~\cite{CBIN}.
+The generator learns how to maximize the probability of the discriminator distinguishing outputs from it as real.
+By the end, the generator can produce samples with realistic details and correct global structure.